HakimMeskine/llm-bbox/bbox/docs/assembly_guide.md

 - Verify that it's recognized as a USB HID device
 - Test all buttons, rotary encoders, and the funky switch
 - Verify that the status LEDs work correctly
+- Test the RGB LEDs by running the code and checking if they light up
+- Try different RGB LED effects to ensure they're all working properly

 ## Troubleshooting